Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Introduction

-\item \textbf{Range-aware quantization with memory alignment.} We point out that the range of weights by groups varies.
-Thus, only 25\% of the weights are quantized using 4-bit with memory alignment.
-Such a method reduces the accuracy loss for 2-bit Llama2-7b quantization from 8.7\% to 2.9\%.
+\textbf{(1) Intra-matrix mixed-precision quantization.} We point out that the range of weights by groups varies and these groups always exhibit high sensitivity (large Hessian value and range variation).
+Because 4-bit quantization can prevent accuracy loss~\cite{awq,gptq}, we only quantize 25\% of sensitive groups with large Hessian value and range variation using 4-bit, and we also apply scale clipping and zero padding techniques to achieve the memory alignment.
+Such a method reduces the accuracy loss for 2-bit quantization from 4.6\% to 2.2\% for Llama2-7b and from 8.6\% to 2.5\% for Llama-7b.

-\item \textbf{Accuracy-aware sparse outlier.} We point out that only a small fraction of outliers exist in weights quantized using 2-bit.
-We quantize these sparse outliers with <3\% increased average weight bit and improve the accuracy by >0.5\%.
+\textbf{(2) Exclusive 2-bit sparse outlier with minimum speed degradation.} We point out that the speed degradation by reserving sparse outliers consists of launching GPU kernel and calculation.
+The time of launching kernel is fixed while the calculation time is proportional with sparse outlier ratio.
+Thus, we only reserve a small fraction ($<$0.5\% with only launching kernel time) of large weights in 2-bit groups as sparse outliers, which leads to a lower average bit increment and higher speed.
+Such design improves the accuracy by $>$0.5\% with $<$0.15 increased average weight bit and only 20\% speed degradation.

-\item \textbf{Asynchronous dequantization.} We point out that calculating the scales of each group is independent of the loading group weights.
-Thus, we design the asynchronous dequantization and accelerate the GPU kernel by up to 3.92$\times$. \end{itemize}
+\textbf{(3) Asynchronous dequantization.} We point out that calculating the scales of each group in 2-order dequantization is independent of the loading group weights in 1-order dequantization.
+Thus, we design the asynchronous dequantization and accelerate the GPU kernel by up to 3.92$\times$.

-We conduct extensive experiments on different model families (\textit{e.g.,} Llama2~\cite{llama2} and ChatGLM3~\cite{chatglm3}) and model sizes (\textit{e.g.,} Llama2-7b to Llama2-70b).
-We achieve 2.85-bit for each weight considering all scales/zeros for different models.
-The end-to-end speedup for Llama2-7b is 1.74$\times$, and we reduce both runtime cost and hardware cost by up to 2.70$\times$ and 2.81$\times$ with less GPU requirements.
+We conduct extensive experiments on different model families (\textit{e.g.,} Llama1~\cite{llama}, Llama2~\cite{llama2}, Llama3~\cite{llama3}, ChatGLM3~\cite{chatglm3} and BERT~\cite{bert}) and model sizes (\textit{i.e.,} Llama2-7b to Llama2-70b).
+We achieve 2.91-bit for each weight considering all scales/zeros with 25\% 4-bit for different models with negligible accuracy loss (\textit{e.g.} 2.2\%/1.1\% for Llama2-7b/13b, respectively).
+The end-to-end speedup for Llama2-7b is 1.74$\times$, and we reduce both runtime cost and total cost by up to 2.53$\times$ and 2.29$\times$ with less GPU requirements.